iotblackbelt/noderededgemodule/README.md

 The Node-Red module contains a number of custom nodes placed in the group "Azure IoT Edge".
 These node are "Module Twin", "Module Input", "Module Output", and "Module Method".
 These node represent the interaction that can be done with an Azure IoT Edge Module:
 <ol>
 <li>Module Twin:
 <ol><li>The Module Twin enables you to interact with the module twin on IoT Hub.
-The node output will provide the twin desired property changes and the node input will enable you to send reported propeties back to the IoT Hub.</li></ol>
+The node output will provide the twin desired property changes and the node input will enable you to send reported propeties back to the IoT Hub.<br/>
+Setting for the Module Twin:</li></ol>
 </li>
 <li>Module Input:
 <ol><li>The Module Input enables you to receive input from other modules on your IoT Edge device.
 To receive input you have to setup the route to point at the input you specified when you created the node.
 The node output will provide you with the incoming telemetry message.</li></ol>